 banishing the coldness,

 warming the hearts of even the most forlorn of his creatures.

 And through them we catch a glimpse for a moment of another world,

 a world that lies not just beyond the walls of our eternal home,

 So the next time you pray for all those Aunties and Uncles and people that have filled your life and made you what you are today and need and owe, you owe them to keep them in your memory, especially tomorrow, as well as today.

 And remember that you are not the tarnished piece of junk that came out of the closet, you are indeed seen through the eyes of Jesus and the eyes of God, that beautiful and shining and radiant light to the world.

 Information about Father Hanly’s homily for Feast of All Saints

 All Rights Reserved.

-This homily was delivered on 1st November 2009.
+Father Hanly’s homily for the Solemnity of All Saints was delivered on 1st November 2009.